tlambert03/yaozarrs/README.md

 ***Yet Another Ome-ZARR Schema!***

+`yaozarrs` is a Python library with minimal dependencies (only pydantic) that:

+- provides pydantic models for the [ome-zarr NGFF specification](https://ngff.openmicroscopy.org/specifications/index.html)
+- can create ome-zarr model objects (with IDE completion and type safety) and dump to JSON.
+- can validate ome-zarr metadata, collected either from `zarr.json` documents, or `zarr` stores.
+- can **validate ome-zarr stores** (both metadata and structure) from a URI or zarr store; local or remote.
+  (This functionality additionally requires `fsspec`, but does *not* depend on or require zarr-python or other zarr implementations)

 ## Oh no, not another one 🤦

 First, let me apologize.
 The last thing the world needs is yet another ome-zarr